Sp0utn1k/GNSSlogger/README.md

 - /dev/pts/0 : A pseudo terminal.
 These can be generated with socat.

-You should only provide the name inside the /dev folder. example : ./GNSSLogger -p ttyACM0
+You should only provide the name inside the /dev folder. example :
+    ./GNSSLogger -p ttyACM0

-This also supports windows, the provided port should then be the used COM port.
+Windows is also supported, the provided port should then be the used COM port.